 And check out the Deacons' Facebook Page.

-Minutes from recent Deacons' Council Meetings may be found here.
+Information on membership in the Deacons' Council may be found here.

 FAQs About Deacons

 My parish cannot afford an assistant priest but I need help.
 May I request a deacon?

 Expectations for a deacon are quite different from the expectations for a priest or even a transitional deacon engaged in parish ministry.The deacon's primary ministry is to inspire and engage others in participation in God's mission of restoration and reconciliation.
 This primarily involves inspiring others to ministry in the world, which often involves serving the poor, sick, weak and lonely, usually outside the church.
 The deacon's role in an assigned parish is to encourage and model the ministry of service that every Christian promised at baptism, and to represent the service of all Christians through the deacon's liturgical role.

 How do I request to have a deacon assigned to my parish?